datacarpentry/sql-ecology-lesson/episodes/03-sql-joins.md

 > ## Challenge:
 >
 > - Write a query that calculates the average hind-foot length of each species,
+> assuming that unknown lengths are 30 (as above).
 >
 > > ## Solution
 > > ~~~